Glossary

 What Is a Large Language Model?

 A Large Language Model (LLM) is a type of artificial intelligence model that has been trained on vast amounts of textual data to understand, generate, and manipulate human language.
 These models leverage deep learning techniques, specifically neural networks with transformer architectures, to process and produce natural language text in a way that is contextually relevant and coherent.
-LLMs have the capacity to perform a wide range of natural language processing (NLP) tasks, including text generation, translation, summarization, sentiment analysis, and more.
+LLMs have the capacity to perform a wide range of natural language processing bridges human-computer interaction.
+Discover its key aspects, workings, and applications today!")
+(NLP) tasks, including text generation, translation, summarization, sentiment analysis, and more.

 Understanding the Basics